1984 Enfield Southgate by-election

-The 1984 Enfield Southgate by-election was a parliamentary by-election held on 13 December 1984 for the House of Commons constituency of Enfield Southgate.
+The 1984 Enfield Southgate by-election was a parliamentary by-election held on 13 December 1984 for the UK House of Commons constituency of Enfield Southgate.

 Previous MP

-The seat had become vacant on 12 October 1984 in tragic circumstances, when the constituency's Member of Parliament (MP) was killed by the Irish Republican Army in the Brighton hotel bombing.
+The seat had become vacant on 12 October 1984, when the constituency's Member of Parliament (MP) was killed by the Irish Republican Army in the Brighton hotel bombing.

 Sir Anthony George Berry (12 February 1925 – 12 October 1984) was a Conservative MP for Enfield Southgate, and a Whip in Margaret Thatcher's government.

 Sir Anthony Berry had been Southgate's MP since the 1964 general election.
 The constituency had been renamed Enfield Southgate in 1983.

 Candidates

 Given the reason for the by-election, there was some discussion about the Labour Party and the Alliance not contesting the poll.
 However, in the end both opposition forces were represented in the list of candidates.

 Nine candidates were nominated.
 The list below is set out in descending order of the number of votes received at the by-election.